zion-sati/EffinDOM/README.md

 **EffinDom is what happens when you stop pretending the DOM is fine and build a real runtime instead.
 Go raw.
 Feel the performance.
 The browser was always a display server — we just forgot.**

+EffinDom was born on the web, which is the harder direction.
+A runtime designed around browser and WebAssembly constraints is inherently easier to carry onto native operating systems than a native-first runtime is to force back through the browser.
+The same retained runtime now runs directly on macOS, Windows, and Linux without Chromium or a system WebView.
+Android and iOS are the next targets.

 ---